How we use your data

 So that we can provide you with services, we need to handle personal information about you.
 We make sure your personal information is collected, processed, stored and handled appropriately to ensure we comply with our legal obligations under the General Data Protection Regulation.

 How we use your information

-Metropolitan processes the information that it holds in accordance with the Data Protection Act 1998, which means that:
+We process the information that we hold in accordance with the General Data Protection Regulation, which means that:

-- We will keep your information secure and will only process it in accordance with our data protection registration (this is called “Notification”)
+- We will keep your information secure and will only process it in accordance with our Privacy Notice.

 - We will retain your information for time periods defined by law and best practice.